ph0nik/media-jscanner/README.md

 First, user needs to define both locations.
 All provided paths must be absolute paths and all of them must belong to the same volume.
 In the ***new files*** tab ***scan*** button will initiate search for video files, which will return results list.
 Then user can decide to either create new link for a given file or ignore it.
+If there are multiple files in the same folder at the same level, user will be prompted to select which of them are the parts of the same title.

 ***Search*** button on each result will initiate web search for information about given video file.
 This will return list of movie titles that are possible matches for this file.
 In some cases additional